cadizm/blog.mcadiz.com/_posts/2014-12-22-cpython-vs-c.md

 optimize and/or rewrite critical pieces in a more close-to-the metal language like assembly, C, or C++.

-But of obviously correctness trumps all and gathering data/metrics via profiling and instrumentation should be done first to see which parts may benefit most from an optimized rewrite.
+But obviously correctness trumps all and gathering data/metrics via profiling and instrumentation should be done first to see which parts may benefit most from an optimized rewrite.